-COLNAGHI London presented an exhibition devoted to female still life, the highlight of which is a spatially complex painting by the mannerist artist, Fede Galizia.
+COLNAGHI London presented an exciting exhibition devoted to female still life, the highlight of which was a spatially complex painting by the Mannerist artist, Fede Galizia.
 An important rediscovery by Colnaghi, the work contributes to the reconstruction of Galizia’s corpus in her enigmatic final years.
 Forbidden Fruit: Female Still Life included other rare works by Giovanna Garzoni, painter to the Medicis and one of the first women to practice the art of still life, as well as the only known painting by Caterina Angela Pierozzi, protégée of Grand Duchess Vittoria della Rovere.
 The exhibition also featured the last painting by the hand of acclaimed Dutch botanical artist, Rachel Ruysch.

 Colnaghi CEO Jorge Coll added: "Forbidden Fruit offers a unique opportunity for our clients and visitors to enjoy never-before-seen masterworks by female artists who pioneered the still life genre, were successful during their lifetimes, and who pushed the art form forwards.
-Colnaghi’s programme of exhibitions consistently aim to uphold our historic firm’s commitment to connoisseurship and building collections, and this presentation aligns with this mission."
+Colnaghi’s programme of exhibitions consistently aims to uphold our historic firm’s commitment to connoisseurship and building collections, and this presentation aligns with this mission."